indico/newdle/README.md

 ## Development

 We chose Python 3.8 as the backend language, so make sure you have it installed.
 To prepare the development environment it is enough to run `make` which takes care of installing all required dependencies inside a new virtualenv.
 Typically that will be the `.venv` directory unless you override the environment variable `VENV` *e.g.* `VENV=.virtualenv make`.
+Activate your virtualenv using ``source .venv/bin/activate`` since this is required to run the various `flask` comments that come later.

 Make sure you have the `python3.8` binary in your PATH.
 You can also use the `PYTHON` environment variable to override the location of the
 `python` binary. *e.g.:*